When to Seal Asphalt Driveway? A Quick Guide

 When To Seal Asphalt Driveway?

-Most homeowners have heard about sealing asphalt driveways but are confused and ask, “when should i seal my asphalt driveway?”.
+Most homeowners have heard about sealing asphalt driveways but are confused and ask, “When should I seal my asphalt driveway?”.
 One of my friends sealed it just after installing it, and sadly, the driveway was peeled off.
 Why has it happened?

 Experts recommend waiting for a minimum of one month, but it’s best to wait three months.
 This will ensure the driveway is fully hardened and cured; otherwise, the seal won’t be able to properly adhere and can chip away.
 Sealing prematurely may inadvertently trap hydrocarbon oils, essential for asphalt’s flexibility, within its layers.
 The consequences?
 A driveway is then forever susceptible to imprints and marks, reminiscent of those caused by twisting tires, bicycle kickstands, and other heavy objects.

 However, if you have an already sealed asphalt driveway and are worried about regular maintenance sealing, relax for two years.
 Asphalt driveways are fairly porous; they’re made of sand, stone, and bitumen.
 So it can easily endure a lot of wear and tear.
-But if you live in extreme weather like harsh sunlight, excessive snow, rain, or freezing temperatures, heavy traffic, road salt, etc., then its better to seal the asphalt driveway annually.
+But if you live in extreme weather like harsh sunlight, excessive snow, rain, freezing temperatures, heavy traffic, road salt, etc., then it’s better to seal the asphalt driveway annually.
 And as I said before, if there is any damage, forget about one or two years; seal immediately.

 7 Signs Your Asphalt Driveway Needs Sealing

-Leaving the counting aside, you can keep yourself aware of your asphalt driveway condition and know when to seal asphalt driveway.
+Leaving the counting aside, you can keep yourself aware of your asphalt driveway condition and know when to seal the asphalt driveway.
 Let’s know about those signs in detail.

 1. Fading Color